stoermelder/vcvrack-packone/docs/Sail.md

 # stoermelder SAIL

-SAIL is an utility module.
+SAIL is a utility module.
 It allows you to control any module parameter which is currently hovered by the mouse pointer with CV.

 ![SAIL intro](./Sail-intro.png)